Valpas-Henkilostopalvelut-Oy/ValpasTimer/README.md

 To use the application, follow these instructions:

-1. Set the timer or stopwatch by clicking the appropriate button.
-2. Start the timer or stopwatch.
+1. Click the "Start" button to begin tracking work time.
+2. If a worker takes a break or is interrupted, they can click the "Pause" button.
-3. Wait for the timer or stopwatch to reach zero.
+3. Click the "Stop" button to end work time tracking.
-4. Listen for the audio notification.
-5. Reset the timer or stopwatch if necessary.
+4. Reset the timer if necessary.

 ## License